How to Enable Debug-Level Logging for Blazor Components Using Serilog?

 • Enhanced Observability: Gain visibility into the component lifecycle for better diagnostics.

-To know more about Serilog.AspNetCore package, please visit here.
+To learn more about the Serilog.AspNetCore package, please visit the official documentation.